 Head-To-Head Contrast: LATAM Airlines Group

-LATAM Airlines Group and Alaska Air Group are both mid-cap transportation companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, risk, valuation, profitabiliy, analyst recommendations, earnings and dividends.
-3.1% of LATAM Airlines Group shares are held by institutional investors.
+Alaska Air Group and LATAM Airlines Group are both mid-cap transportation companies, but which is the better stock?
+We will compare the two businesses based on the strength of their valuation, profitabiliy, dividends, analyst recommendations, risk, earnings and institutional ownership.
+92.0% of Alaska Air Group shares are owned by institutional investors.

 Add your comments below